Measuring the Success of RPO (Recruitment Process Outsourcing): Key Performance Indicators and ROI Analysis for Businesses

 How to Measure:

-Candidate Surveys: Distribute surveys at various stages of the recruitment process, including post-application and post-interview, to gauge your candidates’ perceptions and experiences.
+Candidate surveys: Use Survale, a real-time talent feedback and analytics platform, to distribute automated surveys at various stages of the recruitment process, including post-application and post-interview, to gauge candidates’ perceptions and experiences.
+Survale allows for continuous feedback collection, helping to pinpoint areas for improvement.

-Net Promoter Score (NPS): Include an NPS question in post-process surveys to measure the likelihood of candidates recommending your company as an employer to others.
+Net Promoter Score (NPS): Survale enables organizations to include an NPS question in post-process surveys, making it easy to track the likelihood of candidates recommending your company as an employer to others.

-Feedback Analysis: Use text analysis tools to analyze survey responses and identify common themes and areas for improvement, focusing on communication, process transparency, and overall experience.
+Feedback analysis: Leverage Survale's AI-driven text analysis to evaluate survey responses, identifying common themes and areas for improvement, such as communication, process transparency, and overall experience.
+The platform provides actionable insights to help enhance candidate satisfaction and employer branding.

 Diversity and Inclusion Metrics